generateme/fastmath/README.md

 Plenty of constant values

-Almost all functions optimized to work on `double` and `long` primitives
+Almost all functions optimized to work with `double` and `long` primitives

 ## Supporting libraries